Azure-Samples/azure-functions-python-openai-sdk/README.md

 - azure-sdks
 - azure-functions
 description: "Azure Function App integrating OpenAI libraries, designed to automate tasks and offer AI-driven solutions"
-title: Using Azure Open AI for automations with Azure Functions
+title: Using Azure OpenAI for automations with Azure Functions
 author: gavin-aguiar
 urlFragment: azure-functions-python-use-open-ai
 ---

-# Using Azure Open AI for automations with Azure Functions
+# Using Azure OpenAI for automations with Azure Functions

 ai-personal-assistant is an Azure Function App integrating OpenAI libraries, designed to automate tasks and offer AI-driven solutions.
 This project harnesses the power of AI to streamline processes and enhance functionality in various applications.